MarquisOgre/digiswap-document/core-products/sweet-pool.md

 **SYRUP Pool: where sweet, new tokens meet the Digiswap community!**

-Syrup Pool allows Binance Smart Chain projects to bootstrap adoption by distributing a portion of their tokens to SYRUP token holders.
+Sweet Pool allows Binance Smart Chain projects to bootstrap adoption by distributing a portion of their tokens to SYRUP token holders.

-Syrup Pool will be split into two sections: Core and Community.
+Sweet Pool will be split into two sections: Core and Community.

 * Core will be initially selected by the Digiswap team.
 * Community will be projects that pass a community vote on the governance portal.

-Note that any project will be able to distribute tokens via Syrup Pool but only projects that win a vote would be listed on the swap interface as a default option \(in order to discourage scams\).
+Note that any project will be able to distribute tokens via Sweet Pool but only projects that win a vote would be listed on the swap interface as a default option \(in order to discourage scams\).

 ![Image for post](https://miro.medium.com/max/3200/0*MkaAxlEeCfLlaoMt)